Nyaguthii-C/Nyaguthii-C/README.md

 - 👋 Hi, I’m @Nyaguthii-C
 - 🌱 I am a Software Engineer.
-- 🚀 I have a keen interest in working on software engineering projects involving Astronomy, Astrophysics and Space Tech.
+- 🚀 I have a keen interest in working on projects involving Astronomy, Astrophysics and Space Tech.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/nyaguthii-carol-a41659239?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BoqENtiVSTDuh%2FCS7oGfZxw%3D%3D) .
 Let's connect!
 <!---
 Nyaguthii-C/Nyaguthii-C is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.